Controversies relating to the Six-Day War

-Preemptive strike v. unjustified attack
+Preemptive strike versus unjustified attack

 Initially, both Egypt and Israel announced that they had been attacked by the other country.
 Gideon Rafael, the Israeli Ambassador to the UN, received a message from the Israeli foreign office: "inform immediately the President of the Sec.
 Co. that Israel is now engaged in repelling Egyptian land and air forces."
 At 3:10 am, Rafael woke ambassador Hans Tabor, the Danish President of the Security Council for June, with the news that Egyptian forces had "moved against Israel". and that Israel was responding to a "cowardly and treacherous" attack from Egypt..."
 At the Security Council meeting of June 5, both Israel and Egypt claimed to be repelling an invasion by the other, and "Israeli officials – Eban and Evron – swore that Egypt had fired first".

 On June 5 Egypt, supported by the USSR, charged Israel with aggression.
 Israel claimed that Egypt had struck first, telling the council that "in the early hours of this morning Egyptian armoured columns moved in an offensive thrust against Israel's borders.
 At the same time Egyptian planes took off from airfields in Sinai and struck out towards Israel.
 Egyptian artillery in the Gaza strip shelled the Israel villages of Kissufim, Nahal-Oz and Ein Hashelosha..."
 In fact, this was not the case, and the US Office of Current Intelligence "...soon concluded that the Israelis – contrary to their claims – had fired first."
 It is now known as the war started by a surprise Israeli attack against Egypt's air forces that left its ground troops vulnerable to further Israeli air strikes.

 Though Israel had struck first, Israel initially claimed that it was attacked first.
 Later it claimed that its attack was a preemptive strike in the face of a planned invasion.
 Israel justifies its preemptive action with a review of the context of its position: Economic strangulation through the shipping blockade in the Straits of Tiran (90% of Israeli oil passed through the Straits of Tiran), the imminence of war on three fronts (hundreds of thousands of enemy troops and hundreds of tanks massed on its borders), and possible social and economic difficulty of maintaining a civilian army draft indefinitely.
-According to Israeli historian and former Israeli ambassador to the United States, Michael Oren, the Arabs, "had planned the conquest of Israel and the expulsion or murder of much of its Jewish inhabitants in 1967".
+According to Israeli historian, politician and former Israeli ambassador to the United States, Michael Oren, the Arabs, "had planned the conquest of Israel and the expulsion or murder of much of its Jewish inhabitants in 1967".
 Some historians state that the neighboring Arab countries had nevertheless not begun any military actions against Israel so as to warrant an attack.
 Along with this view, there is a small, yet significant view that the war was an effort for Israel to expand its borders.
 This, according to Oren, is patently incorrect: Israel had little choice in the matter.
 "Preemption was the only option."